The principle of least privilege and why it’s important

 2. Helps stop the spread of malware

-Maintaining the principle of least privilege can help to limit the impact of malware attacks.
+Maintaining the principle of least privilege helps to limit the impact of malware attacks.
 For example, if an employee clicks a link in a phishing email, the attack is limited to the accounts and permissions of that employee and won’t spread too far laterally.
-However, if that employee has super admin or root access privileges, the attack can spread throughout the entire network.
-By giving users only the specific permissions they need, you can be better protected against malware attacks.
+However, if that employee has super admin or root access privileges, the attack will likely spread throughout the entire network.
+By giving users only the permissions they need, your organization is better protected from cyberattacks.

 3. Improves performance for users and systems

-The practice of granting users only the permissions they need leads to improved productivity and fewer troubleshooting requests.
-And, by narrowing the blast radius of affected applications, it can improve the stability of the organization’s systems in the event of an attack.
+The practice of granting users just the permissions they need leads to improved productivity and fewer troubleshooting requests.
+And, by limiting the potential impact of a breach, a least-privilege approach improves the stability of the organization’s systems in the event of an attack.

 4. Streamlines compliance and audits

-If your organization collects, stores and uses sensitive data, you must comply with regulations for handling it properly.
-Usually, those regulations require that you enforce least-privilege access policies.
+If your organization collects, stores and uses sensitive data, you must comply with regulations, such as GDPR, HIPAA, PCI DSS and SOX, to ensure it is being handled properly.
+Those regulations require that you enforce least-privilege access policies.
 Limiting access to users in specific roles makes compliance easier.
-Plus, it’s easier to pass audits when least-privilege policies are implemented and audit trails are in place for privileged activity.
+Plus, it’s easier to pass audits when least-privilege is implemented and audit trails are in place for privileged activity.

 How to implement least privilege

-Many companies establish least-privilege policies in the course of deploying a Zero Trust cybersecurity model.
+Many organizations establish least-privilege policies in the course of deploying a Zero Trust cybersecurity model.
 Here are the main steps in the process:

 Conduct an audit